n-riesco/jp-coffeescript/README.md

 ### `jp-coffee-install`: jp-CoffeeScript kernel spec installer

-'jp-coffee-install` registers the jp-CoffeeScript kernel with Jupyter, so that other tools (e.g. the Jupyter notebook) can invoke it.
+`jp-coffee-install` registers the jp-CoffeeScript kernel with Jupyter, so that other tools (e.g. the Jupyter notebook) can invoke it.
 The following command flags are recognised: